Where is Anna Delvey now? | Inventing Anna real-life figure today | Radio Times

 Where is Anna Delvey now?
 The real-life fraudster who inspired Inventing Anna

-The true crime drama arrives on Netflix today but where is the real Anna Delvey now?
+The true crime drama has arrived on Netflix but where is the real Anna Delvey now?
 Here's everything we know about the convicted fraudster.

-Netflix's latest true crime drama Inventing Anna arrives on the streamer today, with Ozark's Julia Garner starring as fraudster Anna Sorokin (who spent several years going by Anna Delvey).
+Netflix's latest true crime drama Inventing Anna has landed on the streamer with a bang and captured the imagination of fans across the globe.

-The Russian-born conwoman defrauded banks, hotels and rich acquaintances in New York out of thousands and as seen in the Netflix show, she was convicted on multiple counts of attempted grand larceny, grand larceny and theft of services, for which she was sentenced to between four and 12 years imprisonment back in 2019.
+Ozark's Julia Garner stars as fraudster Anna Sorokin, better known as Anna Delvey, a Russian-born conwoman who defrauded banks, hotels and rich acquaintances out of thousands in New York.

+As seen in Inventing Anna, Sorokin was convicted on multiple counts of attempted grand larceny, grand larceny and theft of services, for which she was sentenced to between four and 12 years imprisonment back in 2019.

-At the end of Inventing Anna – which is based on the wild true story of Anna Delvey – we learn that she was released from prison on 11th February 2021 and a month later, was taken into custody by Immigration and Customs Enforcement (ICE) for overstaying her visa – but where is she now?
+At the end of the series – which is based on the wild true story of Anna Delvey – we learn that she was released from prison on 11th February 2021 and a month later, was taken into custody by Immigration and Customs Enforcement (ICE) for overstaying her visa – but where is she now?

+Read on for everything you need to know about Anna Delvey/ Sorokin...

 In 2019, Netflix paid Sorokin $320,000 for the rights to her life story, with Insider reporting in 2021 that she used $199,000 to pay restitution to banks and $24,000 to settle state fines.